Tzogeo/Solar-System-App/README.md

 In the simulation of the movement of the planets the user will be able to see some missions of space exploration that happen(happened or will happen) near the time that appears.

 ## Feedback:
-If you have any feedback, suggestions, or issues, please don't hesitate to reach out.
-Your input is invaluable in enhancing the user experience of Solar-System.
+If you have any feedback, suggestions, or issues, please reach out.

 Thank you for using the app!
-Happy exploring the wonders of our solar system! 🌌🪐